jnakos01/nyc_taxi_demand/README.md

 - Gradient Boosted Trees (GBT) – higher accuracy, capturing non-linear relationships.

 ### Findings
-Findings show that subway usage anomalies and rainy periods amplify taxi demand in certain areas.
+Identified that subway usage anomalies and rainy periods amplify taxi demand in certain areas.
 Recommendations are provided for the NYC Taxi & Limousine Commission (TLC) to optimise fleet allocation, reduce wait times, and improve driver efficiency.
 A summary of the methodology and findings can be found in report.pdf.